TheBruschettaBrother/EinsteiniumPY/README.md

 If You need help importing files as libraries use [how-to-import-a-library-in-python](https://codeberryschool.com/blog/en/how-to-import-a-library-in-python/) by [codeberryschool.com](codeberryschool.com)

 # Functionality
-We have the .periodic_table_get function that can fetch about a certain element and the .particle_info_get Which gets info about a certain particle and its charge,mass,symbol
+-.periodic_table_get fetch about a certain periodic table element

+-.particle_info_get Which gets info like charge,mass,symbol about a type of particle

 ## .particle_info_get
 The .particle_info_get Is limited but can get the Symbol,Charge and mass of over 10 types of particles.
 This is very Limited right now and we are working on it.